emustudio/emuStudio/doc/README.md

 # emuStudio documentation

-In this module, you can see documentation for emuStudio in its "book"-like form.
-Specific documentation of plug-ins should be located in place where the plug-ins are.
+This module contains all the official documentation for emuStudio.
+Besides user manual it contains also a set of tutorials for plug-in development.

-So far, there is only user documentation, in folder `userdoc`.
-It is written in Asciidoc format.
+All the documentation is written in Asciidoc format.

 ## How to "compile" the documentation?